-This is the best beef bone broth I have ever had.
+This is the best beef bone broth ever.
 It in no way compares to boxed bone broth.
 If you make this, you will never be able to go back to the store-bought kind again.
 You have been warned.

 Beef Bone Broth Recipe